Hometown: Painesville, Ohio

 Education: B.S. in Biology, Bowling Green State University; M.S. in Coastal Zone Management, Nova Southeastern University

-Position: Deputy Chief of Resource Management and Science, Outer Banks Group
+Position: Chief of Resource Management and Science, National Parks of Eastern North Carolina

 Where you’ll find her: My office is located in the Outer Banks Group Headquarters at Fort Raleigh National Historic Site in Manteo, North Carolina.

 Other national parks she’s worked at: Dry Tortugas National Park (Florida) as the Fisheries Biologist.

 What do you like most about the Outer Banks?